Jacinta Allan: Opposition (2010–2014)

-After the defeat of the Brumby government in November 2010, Allan became manager of opposition business in the Legislative Assembly, as well as opposition spokeswoman for Roads, Regional and Rural Development and Bushfire Response.
-Since this time, Allan has also served as police and emergency services spokesperson.
+After the defeat of the Brumby government in November 2010, Daniel Andrews was elected as leader of the Labor Party.
+In an interview Allan said that "[Andrews] will not only survive the next four years, but we'll be running this as a very, very strong Opposition."
+Allan became manager of opposition business in the Legislative Assembly, as well as opposition spokeswoman for Roads, Regional and Rural Development and Bushfire Response.
+Allan also served as police and emergency services spokesperson.

 In a reshuffle announced in December 2013, Allan became Shadow Minister for Agriculture, Regional Cities and Regional & Rural Development, in addition to her responsibilities as Manager of Opposition Business.